acidonper/ansible-cicd-demo-day/aap_iac/README.md

 ## Configurable Resources

-In order to create the objects which have been included above, It is required to include their definition in a variables file and configure the inventory file in order to link the Ansible Tower installation.
+In order to create the objects which have been included above, It is required to include their definition in a variables file and configure the inventory file in order to link the Ansible Automation Platform installation.

 ### vars

--   tower-config.yml -> Configuration as a code file which includes organization, users, teams, projects, credentials and Job Template definitions.
-On the other hand, includes connection parameters to Ansible Tower Cluster installed.
+-   aap-config.yml -> Configuration as a code file which includes organization, users, teams, projects, credentials and Job Template definitions.
+On the other hand, includes connection parameters to Ansible Automation Platform Cluster installed.

 ## Requirements